codacy/codacy-analysis-cli/README.md

     runs-on: ubuntu-latest
     name: codacy-analysis-cli
     steps:
+      - name: Checkout code
-      - uses: actions/checkout@master
+        uses: actions/checkout@master
       - name: Run codacy-analysis-cli
         uses: codacy/codacy-analysis-cli@master
-        with:
-          project-token: ${{ secrets.CODACY_PROJECT_TOKEN }}
 ```

 Running the action with the default configurations will:

-- Analyse the current commit or pull request, using your Codacy configurations, running all supported
+- Analyse the current commit or pull request running all supported tools, with the default configuration,
-  tools for the languages you are using.
+  for the languages you are using.
 - Print analysis results into the console (you can check them in GitHub's action workflow panel).
 - Fail the workflow if at least one issue is found in your code.

-To add `CODACY_PROJECT_TOKEN` to your GitHub repository as a secret, go to `Settings -> Secrets` and add
-the token there with the specified name.

 Check the next section to see how you can further configure this action.